Auckland Tuatara (basketball)

-The Auckland Tuatara are a semi-professional basketball team based in Auckland, New Zealand.
+The Auckland Tuatara are a New Zealand professional men's basketball team based in Auckland.
 The Tuatara compete in the National Basketball League (NBL) and play their home games at Eventfinda Stadium.
 Founded in Tasmania in 2019 as the Southern Huskies, the team relocated to Auckland in 2020 and for two years were known as the Auckland Huskies.
-In December 2021, the team was purchased by the Auckland Tuatara baseball team.
+In December 2021, the team was purchased by the owners of the Auckland Tuatara baseball team.

 History

 In Tasmania

-In 2016, sights were set on an Australian NBL franchise returning to Tasmania, with the state having no representation in the national league since the demise of the Hobart Devils in 1996.
+In 2016, sights were set on an Australian NBL franchise returning to Tasmania.
 The Hobart Chargers of the South East Australian Basketball League (SEABL) wanted to be "NBL ready" in three years.
-By 2018, basketball was considered on the rise in Tasmania, with the popularity of the sport hitting peak interest for the first time since the 1990s.
-In mid-2018, plans to get the Chargers into the Australian NBL morphed into an overarching Tasmanian bid for a proposed new franchise to be called Southern Huskies.
-The bid and its NBA-style branding was well received upon being unveiled, with born-and-bred Tasmanian, and former Devils player, Justin Hickey deciding to back the team financially as franchise owner.
-At the crux of his proposal was the Derwent Entertainment Centre (DEC), having made an unsolicited bid to buy the arena and renovate it.
-The Huskies bid ultimately fell through when Hickey failed to acquire the DEC, compounded with the league believing there were several hurdles and shortcomings with the bid.
-As a result, the Australian NBL licence for the 2019–20 season instead went to the South East Melbourne Phoenix.
-In 2020, a new entity the Tasmania JackJumpers were accepted into the Australian NBL for the 2021–22 season.
+In 2018, plans to get the Chargers into the Australian NBL morphed into an overarching Tasmanian bid for a proposed new franchise to be called Southern Huskies led by former Hobart Devils player, Justin Hickey.
+The Huskies bid ultimately fell through when Hickey failed to acquire the Derwent Entertainment Centre (DEC), compounded with the league believing there were several hurdles and shortcomings with the bid.
+The licence subsequently went to the South East Melbourne Phoenix for the 2019–20 season and later the Tasmania JackJumpers were accepted into the Australian NBL for the 2021–22 season.